3rd and Yesler Safety Improvements

 Image above shows the conditions today at 3rd Ave and Yesler Way looking north

 3rd and Yesler and the nearby area is one of the busiest bus corridors in the state - collecting every bus that comes in and out of 3rd Ave downtown.
-It's also busy with people walking and biking serving key destinations like social services, the Pioneer Square Link Light Rail station, King County Courthouse, and major bus stops.
+It's also busy with people walking and biking to and from places like social services, the Pioneer Square Link Light Rail station, King County Courthouse, and major bus stops.

-The intersection of 3rd/Yesler has been a High Collision Location for the past three years for people walking.
-There are persistent collisions where people driving hit pedestrians in the west and north crosswalks of 3rd and Yesler.
+The intersection of 3rd and Yesler has experienced a high number of collisions for people walking and biking, particularly where people driving hit pedestrians in the west and north crosswalks of 3rd and Yesler.
+We’re making safety improvements in three phases.

-Project map showing proposed pilot improvements and potential future improvements at 3rd Ave and Yesler Way.
+Project map showing proposed permanent improvements and potential future improvements at 3rd Ave and Yesler Way.

 Background